terramate-io/terramate/docs/change-detection.md

 already in place.
 At the moment, Terramate only supports `git` but other VCSs can be added in the future.

-The approach is as simple as computing `git diff` changes between the revision of the last `terraform applied` change (ie. the released revision) and the current change.
-Let's call the released revision `baseref`, which means `base reference` which commonly is the default branch (`origin/main` or `origin/default`) and this is the reference we're going to compare when computing the changed stacks.
+The approach is as simple as computing the changed stacks from the changed files discovered by the `git diff` between the revision of the last `terraform applied` change (ie. the released revision) and the current change.

+Let's call the released revision `baseref`, which means `base reference` which commonly is the default branch (`origin/main` or `origin/default`).

 By default the `baseref` can have two values, depending on if you're in the default branch or in a feature branch, and they are: